What is a VPN? How VPNs Work

 Why Businesses Use VPNs

-• Encrypt sensitive data in transit — Company emails, financial records, customer information, and proprietary files are all protected by end-to-end encryption as they travel across the internet.
+For businesses of any size, a VPN is a foundational security tool.
+The most immediate benefit is encrypting sensitive data in transit — company emails, financial records, customer information, and proprietary files are all protected by end-to-end encryption as they travel across the internet.
 Even if an attacker intercepts the traffic, the data is unreadable.

-• Protect employees on public Wi-Fi — Hotels, airports, and coffee shops offer convenient connectivity but minimal security.
-A VPN ensures that employees using these networks are just as protected as they would be in the office.
+VPNs are also essential for securing remote and hybrid workers.
+With employees connecting from home networks, coworking spaces, and hotels, a VPN ensures that every connection meets the same security standard regardless of the underlying network.
+This extends to public Wi-Fi protection — hotels, airports, and coffee shops offer convenient connectivity but minimal security, and a VPN ensures that employees using these networks are just as protected as they would be in the office.

 Why Individuals Use VPNs

 VPNs are not just for businesses.
-Individuals have strong reasons to use a VPN for everyday browsing:
+Individuals have strong reasons to use a VPN for everyday browsing.

-• Security on public Wi-Fi — Open Wi-Fi networks are a common attack vector.
-Without a VPN, other users on the same network could potentially intercept your traffic using well-known techniques.
+Security on public Wi-Fi is another critical use case.
+Open Wi-Fi networks are a common attack vector — without a VPN, other users on the same network could potentially intercept your traffic using well-known techniques.
 A VPN makes this impossible by encrypting everything before it leaves your device.
+Many organizations also require employees to use a VPN to access company resources remotely, keeping business data secure even when accessed from a personal device or home network.

 What to Look for in a VPN

-• Ease of use — A VPN that requires manual configuration of keys, endpoints, and routes will not get used consistently.
-Look for one-click connect, automatic configuration, and minimal setup for end users.
+Ease of use matters more than most people realize — a VPN that requires manual configuration of keys, endpoints, and routes will not get used consistently.
+Look for one-click connect and automatic configuration.
+Equally important is multi-platform support: your team uses Windows, macOS, iOS, and Android, and a good VPN provides native apps for all platforms with a consistent experience.

-VeloGuardian combines WireGuard VPN with Cloud Shield security — DNS filtering, malware protection, and botnet blocking — with no manual configuration needed.
+VeloGuardian combines VeloGuardian VPN with Cloud Shield security — DNS filtering, malware protection, and botnet blocking — with no manual configuration needed.
 Users connect in one click, and IT administrators manage everything from a central dashboard.

-Ready to Get Started with a VPN?
+Ready to Get Started?